derJuba007/builder-explorer/README.md

 - Share your [feedback with us or report any issues](https://github.com/derJuba007/builder-explorer/issues) that you have noticed
 - Add new translations or improve existing ones
 - Take a look at some of the [open issues](https://github.com/derJuba007/builder-explorer/issues) and see where you can dig in
-- Create a new ResourcePack for our modpack or create addons for existing ones
-- Contact us and create a public server with our modpack for your regional community
+- Help to complete the [documentation of the modpack](https://github.com/derJuba007/builder-explorer/tree/main/documentation)
 - Think about supporting us or individual mod authors financially with a donation
+- Tell your friends, family, co-workers and even your pets about this fantastic project

 ## 📦 Install
 **Official releases can be found on Modrinth.** If you are only interested in playing Builder & Explorer you should download the latest release version of Modrinth.
 If you want to help us with the development or access the development version for other reasons, you can download the files in the Modpack folder and import them in the launcher of your choice.